-Minimally Invasive Aortic Valve Repair - Zenith Fenestrated AAA Endovascular Grafts
+Minimally Invasive Repair of the Aorta - Zenith Fenestrated AAA Endovascular Grafts

 The vascular surgeons at Northwestern’s Bluhm Cardiovascular Institute were the first in Chicago to begin treating patients with aortic aneurysms with endovascular repair.
 This minimally invasive procedure can allow for a shorter hospital stay and faster recovery when compared to traditional open surgery.
 Endovascular repair has become the most common treatment for aortic aneurysms and is performed on more than 70 percent of patients with aortic aneurysms in the United States.